 The small town of Darlingford (named after Sir Charles Darling, Governor of Victoria), near the junction of the Big and Goulburn Rivers came into being in the 1860’s after gold was discovered in the area.
 It had seven hotels, five policemen, a log gaol, shops, post office and a small slab hut used as a school.
 Eildon station, a run of 25,500 hectares was first started in 1846 by Mr and Mrs Archibald Thom.
 The name Eildon was chosen by the couple because the area from Darlingford to Thornton reminded them of Mrs Thom’s birthplace, the Eildon Hills near Abbotsford in Scotland.

+Sugarloaf Reservoir construction commenced in 1915 and was finally completed in 1929.
+The Sugarloaf Reservoir Dam Wall still exists under the water of Lake Eildon.
+The capacity of the Sugarloaf reservoir was only around 10% of the capacity of Lake Eildon.
 The township of Darlingford was flooded by the building of the Sugarloaf Reservoir.
 To house the men working on the reservoir, the new shanty town of Eildon began to arise.
 The State Rivers and Water Supply Commission built houses for their staff, a large mess room and single men’s accommodation.
 However, some of the workers were still housed in tents.
 Those who brought their families provided their own accommodation by building bag houses made from jute cement bags, split open and stitched together and then painted with a mixture of tallow and whiting as waterproofing.
 A state school was built and staffed and this building was also used as a community hall and church.

 On completion of the dam, the works area was purchased by the Masonite company for the manufacture of wallboard, but closed a few years later.
 These buildings are now occupied by businesses associated with the building and maintenance of the current Houseboat Fleet on Lake Eildon.
 The authorities at the time recognised the fact that Lake Eildon had great potential as a recreational area and made provisions for boating, fishing and picnicking facilities around the shores of the lake.